Brennan-Clinch/Brennan-Clinch.github.io/_posts/2021-8-16-First-Blog-Post.md

 ---
 layout: post
-title: Temp
+title: What being a data scientist means to me
 ---
-This is a temporary post.